Sentiment-chatbot/Sentiment-chatbot/README.md

 # Sentiment (Emotion) Chatbot
 This is a simple single-turn chatbot for Korean emotional dialogue.
 We implemented and trained GPT-2 base model **from scratch**.
 Furthermore, we used a technique that predicts the emotion for the user input and utilized it as a prompt.

 We used the [Emotional dialogue corpus](https://aihub.or.kr/aidata/7978) dataset provided by AI Hub.
+Data files are available in `./data/raw`.
+Our code will pre-process and store them on `./data/processed`.

 \* This repository contains the source code of the Team 15 of Artificial Intelligence Project (SWE3032-41, 2021Fall) at SKKU.